darox/long-live-conn/Readme.md

 ### Client

-- CLIENT_KEEP_ALIVE_SECONDS - The interval in seconds between keep alives.
+- CLIENT_KEEP_ALIVE_INTERVAL_SECONDS - The interval in seconds between keep alives.
 Default is `15` by the net/dialer package.
 - CLIENT_KEEP_ALIVE_ENABLED - Enables keep alives in the client.
 If the server has keep alives enabled, the client will not send keep alives.
 Default is `true`
 - CLIENT_TLS_DISABLE_VERIFICATION - Disables TLS verification.
 Default is `true`
 - CLIENT_REQUEST_INTERVAL_SECONDS - The interval in seconds between requests.
 Default is `30` seconds